 - Wander along the carruggi, narrow cobblestone streets, of the medieval quarter, one of Europe’s largest.
 Within the historical center you’ll come across many small squares, churches, shops, and places to eat.
 Visit the Romanesque San Lorenzo Cathedral with its black and white striped marble facade and frescoes inside.
 For a great insiders tour of the center, take Beautiful Liguria’s Genoa Old Shops and Tastings Tour.
 Heading out of the center toward the harbor, you’ll see the 12th century Porta Soprana, a medieval gate in the city walls.

 - Genoa’s port is one of the 2 largest Mediterranean ports.
 Stroll along the harbor walking path.
 Visit the Aquarium of Genoa, the largest in Italy, with about 12,000 specimens from seas all over the world.
-Buy Skip-the-line Genoa Aquarium tickets from Viator.
+Buy Skip-the-line Genoa Aquarium tickets.
 Stop in at the Maritime Museum, Galata Museo del Mare, for a look at Genoa’s seafaring history.
-Also by the port, go up in the Bigo, a panoramic capsule that gives you a scenic look at the port and city from above.
+Also by the port, go up in the Bigo, a panoramic capsule that gives you a scenic look at the port and city from above (Find out more about the Bigo or buy tickets).
 Near the Bigo, there’s an Eataly store.
 Harbor cruises are also available.

 - Take the elevator (from Piazza del Portello) up the hill to Piazza Castello, one of Genoa’s hills.
 In addition to great views, the Castello Hill has several churches and convents including the beautiful Romanesque Church of Santa Maria and the 15th century cloister overlooking the sea.